 Any emails that you receive from us will have an "Unsubscribe" link so that you can opt-out of any further communications.

-We require that you register with SNG Security Ltd when you purchase a subscription on our web site.
+We require that you register with SNG Security Ltd when you purchase a subscription or sign up for the Free Trial on our web site.
 Your email address will be used for billing and subscription purposes.
 In addition, registering gives you access to our Help Desk where you can communicate with us.
 We will also communicate with you in the event of any service interruptions or required software upgrades.